AlySansoni/CV-/README.md

 Log_likelihood.py: Script to compute and plot all the log-likelihoods.

-Test_ActionVideos.py: Script to test the action dataset with the trained model.
+ActionVideos_Embedding.py: Script to obtain the embeddings for action dataset.